Synthetixio/SIPs/SCCP/sccp-123.md

 <!--A short (~200 word) description of the variable change proposed.-->

-Decreasing the inflationary rewards paid on ETH shorts will help boost the weekly snx inflation paid to minters and reduce wastage, as a the debt pool is currently negatively skewed in ETH following the complete rollout of the wrapper contract.
+Removing the inflationary rewards paid on ETH shorts will help boost the weekly snx inflation paid to minters and reduce wastage, as a the debt pool is currently negatively skewed in ETH following the complete rollout of the wrapper contract.

 ## Motivation